 Note: The following ComputeCpp SDK samples fail, and this is a known issue: images, gaussian-blur, tiled-convolution, custom-device-selector.

-If you want to try out this experimental support with your existing code there is a compiler flag that is used when compiling your SYCL source code:
+If you want to try out this experimental support without using CMake, there is a compiler flag that is used when compiling your SYCL source code:

 compute++ -sycl -sycl-target ptx64